The Question:

 According to Steps 4 and 10 the only one who can take an inventory is the individual and not others.
 No where in any of the core documents of S.L.A.A. is anyone permitted to take the inventory of another member.

 Finally, Tradition 12 reminds us “…to place principles before personalities.”
 Some would maintain that the Traditions are applicable to only the groups; however, this is a principle to which the individual member needs to adhere.
 This is a very difficult Tradition to uphold due to the many personalities represented in each meeting.
 I personally stay away from people or meetings where I cannot practice this important Tradition because others may at times make me feel unsafe.
-In those times when I do have to be with someone who is judgmental or even threatening, I use all the available to me and do my best to ignore the statements made by such a person.
+In those times when I do have to be with someone who is judgmental or even threatening, I use all the tools available to me and do my best to ignore the statements made by such a person.
 I finally recognize that the person who is doing the most complaining about others has a great character defect which will eventually cause that person to fall.

 Of the people I know who keep falling down; the important thing is that they get up, dust themselves off, admit what they did and move forward.
 Some of these people have related to me that in spite of their slips and falls, they are still better than when they came into the rooms of S.L.A.A.
 As long as they keep coming back, they have a chance and I have no right to judge them or their sincerity.
 I hope those who left the meetings in the area where the questioner lives have found a place of peace, serenity and acceptance so that they can continue their recovery.
 Perhaps some of these comments will be helpful when the groups in that area finally decide to address the problem.
-If the inquirer would like to look another approach, I would suggest downloading the Conference Manual (CSM) Appendix from the FWS and look at Appendix H on Conflict Resolution to see if it could be adapted in this situation.
+If the inquirer would like to look another approach, I would suggest downloading the Conference Service Manual (CSM) Appendix from the FWS website and look at Appendix H on Conflict Resolution to see if it could be adapted in this situation.

 This situation, for me, is similar to others for which the CSTC has already provided answers.
 Hence I would recommend looking at input provided for topics such as Controlling and disruptive members (2013).